radius-project/radius/examples/azure-examples/azure-keyvault/index.md

 ## Understanding the application

-The application you will be deploying is a simple python application that accesses Azure KeyVault for listing secrets.
+The Radius application you will be deploying is a simple python application that accesses Azure KeyVault for listing secrets.
 It has two components:

 - An Azure KeyVault
 - An Azure KeyVault accessor